Category: Misc.

 Science meets Geography

-Students learn best through hands-on learning.
-This solar eclipse activity has been designed to help students visualize a solar eclipse through using common objects to actually demonstrate one!
+Hands on learning!
+A solar eclipse activity designed to help students visualize a solar eclipse through using common objects to actually demonstrate one.

 This resource will help students learn the 8 phases of the moon: new moon, waxing moon, first quarter, waxing gibbous, full moon, waning gibbous, last quarter and waning crescent.